cdmuir/website/content/post/2020-03-22-biol470-march23-27-schedule.md

 ### Friday, March 27

+* Finish reading Chapter 8 and additional readings

-* *Study* online module on the multispecies coalescent (link TBA)
+* *Study* online module on the multispecies coalescent (link TBA, might be weekend or next week)

 * Continue *discussion* on video and readings from Wednesday

-* *Activity*: simulate multispecies coalescent using genomic data and compile results with class (more details TBA later in the week)
+* *Activity*: simulate multispecies coalescent using genomic data and compile results with class (will be up later today, so work on over the weekend or early next week)